-4. Bicycles
+3. Bicycles

-Years 3-6 are permitted to ride their bikes to and from school.
+Years 3 - 6 are permitted to ride their bikes to and from school.
 Students are to wear helmets and obey road rules.
 Bikes are to be walked into the school grounds, across footpaths and pedestrian crossings.
+Bike racks are available.